top of page

 Meena is ten years old and currently in first grade.

 “When I was five, my mother died in childbirth,” she explains.
 “Life has been hard ever since.
 We were poor and uneducated, but we were happy.”
+Meena’s father repairs shoes on the street and takes occasional construction work, but the family still struggles.
+She has four sisters, none of whom can read or write.
 To help her family, Meena collected empty bottles and soda cans, earning just 50–100 AFN (about US $0.58–$1.16) a day.
-Before noon she begged for vegetables from shopkeepers and for bones from the butcher so her mother could make soup.
+In the mornings she begs for vegetables from shopkeepers and for bones from the butcher so her mother could make soup.
 “I envied the smell of food from the restaurants and the fruit in the stalls,” she admits, “but we couldn’t afford any of it.
 Other children wore new clothes; we never could.”

 Her mother had always encouraged her: “Be patient, my child.
 You will go to school and study hard.
 When you have a job, you can have anything you like.”